-Based upon the information and assumptions we use in this duration calculation, and interest rates in effect at December 31, 2005, we estimate that a 100 basis point immediate, parallel increase in interest rates ("rate shock") would decrease the net fair value of the assets and liabilities by approximately \$615 million, compared to \$750 million at December 31, 2004.
-There are \$6.34 billion of assets supporting life insurance products such as traditional and interest-sensitive life that are not financial instruments.
+Based upon the information and assumptions we use in this duration calculation, and interest rates in effect at December 31, 2006, we estimate that a 100 basis point immediate, parallel increase in interest rates ("rate shock") would decrease the net fair value of the assets and liabilities by approximately \$371 million, compared to \$615 million at December 31, 2005.
+The selection of a 100 basis point immediate parallel change in interest rates should not be construed as our prediction of future market events, but only as an illustration of the potential effect of such an event.
+There are \$7.04 billion of assets supporting life insurance products such as traditional and interest-sensitive life that are not financial instruments.
 These assets and the associated liabilities have not been included in the above estimate.
-The \$6.34 billion of assets excluded from the calculation has decreased from the \$6.40 billion reported at December 31, 2004 due to a decrease in the in-force account value of interest-sensitive life products.
-Based on assumptions described above, in the event of a 100 basis point immediate increase in interest rates, the assets supporting life insurance products would decrease in value by \$419 million, compared to a decrease of \$383 million at December 31, 2004.
-The selection of a 100 basis point immediate parallel change in interest rates should not be construed as our prediction of future market events, but only as an illustration of the potential effect of such an event.
+The \$7.04 billion of assets excluded from the calculation has increased from the \$6.34 billion reported at December 31, 2005 due to an increase in the in-force account value of interest-sensitive life products.
+Based on assumptions described above, in the event of a 100 basis point immediate increase in interest rates, the assets supporting life insurance products would decrease in value by \$455 million, compared to a decrease of \$419 million at December 31, 2005.

 To the extent that conditions differ from the assumptions we used in these calculations, duration and rate shock measures could be significantly impacted.

 Additionally, our calculations assume that the current relationship between short-term and long-term interest rates (the term structure of interest rates) will remain constant over time.
 As a result, these calculations may not fully capture the effect of non-parallel changes in the term structure of interest rates and/or large changes in interest rates.

 EQUITY PRICE RISK is the risk that we will incur losses due to adverse changes in the general levels of the equity markets.
-At December 31, 2005, we held approximately \$1 million in common stocks and \$682 million in other securities with equity risk (including primarily convertible securities, limited partnership funds, non-redeemable preferred securities and equity-linked notes), compared to approximately \$10 million in common stocks and \$619 million in other equity investments at December 31, 2004.
+At December 31, 2006, we held approximately \$27 million in common stocks and \$1.39 billion in other securities with equity risk (including primarily convertible securities, limited partnership funds, non-redeemable preferred securities and equity-linked notes), compared to approximately \$21 million in commons stocks and \$957 million in other equity investments at December 31, 2005.

-At December 31, 2005, our portfolio of equity instruments had a beta of approximately 0.63, compared to a beta of approximately 0.48 at December 31, 2004.
-Beta represents a widely used methodology to describe, quantitatively, an investment's market risk characteristics relative to an index such as the Standard & Poor's 500 Composite Price Index ("S&P 500").
-Based on the beta analysis, we estimate that if the S&P 500 decreases by 10%, the fair value of our equity investments will decrease by approximately 6.3%.
-Likewise, we estimate that if the S&P 500 increases by 10%, the fair value of our equity investments will increase by approximately 6.3%.
-Based upon the information and assumptions we used to calculate beta at December 31, 2005, we estimate that an immediate decrease in the S&P 500 of 10% would decrease the net fair value of our equity investments identified above by approximately \$43 million, compared to \$30 million at December 31, 2004.
+At December 31, 2006, our portfolio of securities with equity risk had a beta of approximately 0.84, compared to a beta of approximately 0.75 at December 31, 2005.
+Beta represents a widely used methodology to describe, quantitatively, an investment's market risk characteristics relative to an index such as the Standard & Poor's 500

+Composite Price Index ("S&P 500").
+Based on the beta analysis, we estimate that if the S&P 500 decreases by 10%, the fair value of our equity investments will decrease by approximately 8.4%.
+Likewise, we estimate that if the S&P 500 increases by 10%, the fair value of our equity investments will increase by approximately 8.4%.
+Based upon the information and assumptions we used to calculate beta at December 31, 2006, we estimate that an immediate decrease in the S&P 500 of 10% would decrease the net fair value of our equity investments identified above by approximately \$117 million, compared to \$71 million at December 31, 2005.
 The selection of a 10% immediate decrease in the S&P 500 should not be construed as our prediction of future market events, but only as an illustration of the potential effect of such an event.